PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ### Reading Tab Groups

 Tab Groups now return a value when a Read returns.
 They return which tab is currently selected.
-There is also a `enable_events` parameter that can be set that causes a Read to return if a Tab in that group is selected / changed.
+There is also an `enable_events` parameter that can be set that causes a Read to return if a Tab in that group is selected / changed.
 The key or title belonging to the Tab that was switched to will be returned as the value